U.S. Automotive Market Size, Global Analysis with Growth Factors, 2026-2034

 Vehicle Type Analysis

 The segmentation, based on vehicle type, includes passenger car and commercial vehicle.
-The commercial vehicle segment accounted for the largest revenue share valued in 2024, propelled by the rapid expansion of e-commerce and logistics, which has led to surging demand for LCVs in last-mile and intra-city deliveries.
+The commercial vehicle segment is expected to witness fastest growth at a CAGR of 7.1%, propelled by the rapid expansion of e-commerce and logistics, which has led to surging demand for LCVs in last-mile and intra-city deliveries.
 E-retailers and logistics companies are continuously expanding their fleets to meet faster delivery timelines and service growing online consumer bases.
 Additionally, industrialization and infrastructure development, driven by rising government spending, are stimulating demand for medium- and heavy-duty vehicles.
 According to the Council on Foreign Relations, the IIJA in the U.S. included USD 550 billion in spending to upgrade physical infrastructure, such as roads, bridges, railways, airports, and water systems.
 These vehicles are crucial for transporting raw materials, machinery, and finished goods over long distances.

 Propulsion Type Analysis